shiftunion/config-service/INTEGRATE.md

 - I got stuck in some interesting data state/seed data and E2E testing challenges...
 I had to Jetpack out of that rabbit hole!

 ## 5. How did you find not hand-writing code?
 Very easy for me, I don’t know Python, and I don’t code with much frequency these days.
 So I was happy to let the agent do it, and explain it.
-I found this quite liberating, as it removed my perfectionist OCD tendencies,
+I found this quite liberating, as it removed my perfectionist OCD tendencies.

 ## 6. How will this experience influence you going forward?
 I really got dialed into where the agents/models are right now.
 But I have so many questions that I need to explore: